japila-books/apache-spark-internals/docs/webui/SparkUI.md

 = SparkUI

-*SparkUI* is the link:spark-webui-WebUI.adoc[web UI] of a Spark application (aka *Application UI*).
+*SparkUI* is the spark-webui-WebUI.md[web UI] of a Spark application (aka *Application UI*).

 SparkUI is <<creating-instance, created>> along with the following:

-* link:spark-SparkContext-creating-instance-internals.adoc#_ui[SparkContext] (for a live Spark application with link:spark-webui-properties.adoc#spark.ui.enabled[spark.ui.enabled] configuration property enabled)
+* spark-SparkContext-creating-instance-internals.md#_ui[SparkContext] (for a live Spark application with spark-webui-properties.md#spark.ui.enabled[spark.ui.enabled] configuration property enabled)

-* `FsHistoryProvider` is requested for the xref:spark-history-server:FsHistoryProvider.adoc#getAppUI[application UI] (for a live or completed Spark application)
+* `FsHistoryProvider` is requested for the spark-history-server:FsHistoryProvider.md#getAppUI[application UI] (for a live or completed Spark application)

 .Creating SparkUI for Live Spark Application image::spark-webui-SparkUI.png[align="center"]

 When <<create, created>> (while `SparkContext` is created for a live Spark application), SparkUI gets the following:

-* Live link:spark-SparkContext-creating-instance-internals.adoc#_statusStore[AppStatusStore] (with a xref:core:ElementTrackingStore.adoc[] using an xref:core:InMemoryStore.adoc[] and a xref:core:AppStatusListener.adoc[] for a live Spark application)
+* Live spark-SparkContext-creating-instance-internals.md#_statusStore[AppStatusStore] (with a core:ElementTrackingStore.md[] using an core:InMemoryStore.md[] and a core:AppStatusListener.md[] for a live Spark application)

-* Name of the Spark application that is exactly the value of xref:ROOT:SparkConf.adoc#spark.app.name[spark.app.name] configuration property
+* Name of the Spark application that is exactly the value of ROOT:SparkConf.md#spark.app.name[spark.app.name] configuration property

 * Empty base path

-When started, SparkUI binds to <<appUIAddress, appUIAddress>> address that you can control using `SPARK_PUBLIC_DNS` environment variable or link:spark-driver.adoc#spark_driver_host[spark.driver.host] Spark property.
+When started, SparkUI binds to <<appUIAddress, appUIAddress>> address that you can control using `SPARK_PUBLIC_DNS` environment variable or spark-driver.md#spark_driver_host[spark.driver.host] Spark property.

-NOTE: With link:spark-webui-properties.adoc#spark.ui.killEnabled[spark.ui.killEnabled] configuration property turned on, SparkUI <<initialize, allows to kill jobs and stages>> (subject to `SecurityManager.checkModifyPermissions` permissions).
+NOTE: With spark-webui-properties.md#spark.ui.killEnabled[spark.ui.killEnabled] configuration property turned on, SparkUI <<initialize, allows to kill jobs and stages>> (subject to `SecurityManager.checkModifyPermissions` permissions).

 SparkUI gets an <<store, AppStatusStore>> that is then used for the following:

-* <<initialize, Initializing tabs>>, i.e. link:spark-webui-JobsTab.adoc#creating-instance[JobsTab], link:spark-webui-StagesTab.adoc#creating-instance[StagesTab], link:spark-webui-StorageTab.adoc#creating-instance[StorageTab], link:spark-webui-EnvironmentTab.adoc#creating-instance[EnvironmentTab]
+* <<initialize, Initializing tabs>>, i.e. spark-webui-JobsTab.md#creating-instance[JobsTab], spark-webui-StagesTab.md#creating-instance[StagesTab], spark-webui-StorageTab.md#creating-instance[StorageTab], spark-webui-EnvironmentTab.md#creating-instance[EnvironmentTab]

-* `AbstractApplicationResource` is requested for link:spark-api-AbstractApplicationResource.adoc#jobsList[jobsList], link:spark-api-AbstractApplicationResource.adoc#oneJob[oneJob], link:spark-api-AbstractApplicationResource.adoc#executorList[executorList], link:spark-api-AbstractApplicationResource.adoc#allExecutorList[allExecutorList], link:spark-api-AbstractApplicationResource.adoc#rddList[rddList], link:spark-api-AbstractApplicationResource.adoc#rddData[rddData], link:spark-api-AbstractApplicationResource.adoc#environmentInfo[environmentInfo]
+* `AbstractApplicationResource` is requested for spark-api-AbstractApplicationResource.md#jobsList[jobsList], spark-api-AbstractApplicationResource.md#oneJob[oneJob], spark-api-AbstractApplicationResource.md#executorList[executorList], spark-api-AbstractApplicationResource.md#allExecutorList[allExecutorList], spark-api-AbstractApplicationResource.md#rddList[rddList], spark-api-AbstractApplicationResource.md#rddData[rddData], spark-api-AbstractApplicationResource.md#environmentInfo[environmentInfo]

-* `StagesResource` is requested for link:spark-api-StagesResource.adoc#stageList[stageList], link:spark-api-StagesResource.adoc#stageData[stageData], link:spark-api-StagesResource.adoc#oneAttemptData[oneAttemptData], link:spark-api-StagesResource.adoc#taskSummary[taskSummary], link:spark-api-StagesResource.adoc#taskList[taskList]
+* `StagesResource` is requested for spark-api-StagesResource.md#stageList[stageList], spark-api-StagesResource.md#stageData[stageData], spark-api-StagesResource.md#oneAttemptData[oneAttemptData], spark-api-StagesResource.md#taskSummary[taskSummary], spark-api-StagesResource.md#taskList[taskList]

 * SparkUI is requested for the current <<getSparkUser, Spark user>>